MidasDMing/midasdming.github.io/_pages/projects.md

 horizontal: true
 ---

-The research projects that I have been actively engaged in lately.
+The research projects that I have been actively engaged in recently.